Determinant-Based Error Bounds for CUR Matrix Approximation: Oversampling and Volume Sampling: Introduction

 \textbf{Global Probabilistic Analysis:} Section~3 develops a probabilistic framework based on volume sampling that connects local determinant identities to global approximation guarantees.
 We derive interpolation-type error bounds that precisely quantify the benefits of oversampling: the error factor transitions smoothly from $(k+1)^2$ when $r = k$ to $(k+1)$ when $r = m$, providing both theoretical insight and practical guidance for algorithm design.

-In particular, we establish bounds on the expected squared Frobenius error directly in terms of the singular values of MM M, providing a direct connection between the CUR approximation error and the tail of the singular value spectrum:
+In particular, we establish bounds on the expected squared Frobenius error directly in terms of the singular values of $M$, providing a direct connection between the CUR approximation error and the singular value tail:

 Together, these contributions provide a comprehensive understanding of the mechanisms governing CUR and Nyström approximation quality, clarifying the role of determinants, volume sampling, and oversampling in achieving accurate low-rank approximations.